miltoncandelero/miltoncandelero.github.io/_posts/2019-03-12-change-anchor-point-for-an-object.md

   * The class `Bitmap` is **not** a container.
 * A `Display Object Container` will transform all his childs relative to itself.
   * Moving, scaling and **rotating** a parent will affect his children.

+*(If this whole "DisplayList" thing is confusing you, I might suggest seeing a [basic tutorial](http://www.republicofcode.com/tutorials/flash/as3displaylist/) to understand how it works)*

 With those basics, have a look at this code.